List of members

 Internships and jobs

-- Permanent members : Serge Berthier, Edgar Attivissimo, Willy Daney de Marcillac
+- Permanent members : Serge Berthier, Willy Daney de Marcillac

-For several years, our group has been working on the study of natural photonic structures.
-These structures have been developed in a different context than man-made structures – that of natural selection – and their study opens the way to new theoretical and experimental approaches and to a new vision of the development of an industrial product.
+For several years now, our group has been working on the study of natural photonic structures.
+These structures were developed in a different context from artificial ones – that of natural selection – and their study opens the way to new theoretical and experimental approaches, and to a new vision of industrial product development.

 - Jacques Livage (CMCP)